If shaking hands isn't a culture-specific habit, it sure seems like it ought to be. So Science Fiction

 - In The Conquerors Trilogy, the aliens have poisonous tongues (which are also capable of being used as slicing weapons).
 They greet each other by cutting up a fruit with their tongues which neutralizes their poison.
 Damn intimidating the first time a human prisoner sees them do this.
 Worse, the human was expected to follow suit... or at least do his best.

 - Interestingly, when the human showed he was plainly unable to do it, the alien captor much preferred his honesty to another species which tried to mimic the tongue-slice, even though said species couldn't do it either.

 - This happened in the last half of Interstella5555.

-- The Plutarkian Traditional Greeting from Biker Mice from Mars: Stand facing away from each other and then bend over to present the buttocks.
+- The Plutarkian Traditional Greeting from Biker Mice from Mars: stand facing away from each other and then bend over to present the buttocks.
 Rub your buttocks against those of your compatriot whilst chanting "cheek to cheek, and stink to stink, as Plutark rules, the galaxy shrinks!" and then shake the head rapidly from side to side whilst whooping before standing up and making three armpit-farts (clip in Finnish).
 The main antagonist Lawrence Limburger is embarrassed by it in spite of being a Plutarkian himself.